petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

     complex<double> z = { 0, pi };  // uses constructor
     vector<int> v = { 0, 1, 2, 3 }; // uses list constructor

-## decltype
-To deduce a type we can use `decltype(expr)`.
-This is typically used in generic programming to express types that depend on template parameters:

-    // return type can be deduced since C++14 template<typename T, typename U>
-    auto add(T t, U u) -> decltype(t + u)
-    {
-        return t+u;
-    }

 ## L-values and R-values

-- L-value: an expression that refers to an object. ("something that can be on the left-hand side of an assignment").
+- L-value: an expression that refers to an object.
+"Something that can be on the left-hand side of an assignment".
 - R-value: roughly means "a value that is not an lvalue", such as a temporary value like the value returned by a function.
+R-values can be used to implement efficient *move operations* (construction, assignment) where a "destructive read" of the right-hand side R-value *transfers ownership* of its state to the left-hand side.
+Move construction is a "steal" operation (leaves the rhs empty), and move assignment is a swap operation (the lhs gets destroyed after the assignment).

 ## Lifetimes